UmaRathore/Python_Programming_Exercises/README.md

 Given an integer array, move all elements that are 0 to the left while maintaining the order of other elements in the array.
 The array has to be modified in-place.
 Try it yourself before reviewing the solution and explanation.

+reverse_words_string:
+Reverse words in a sentence "Hello World"

+reverse_characters_string:
+Reverse the order of words in a given sentence (an array of characters).

+string_segmented_from_dict_values
+You are given a dictionary of words and a large input string.
+You have to find out whether the input string can be completely segmented into the words of a given dictionary.